hibbitts-design/docsify-this/README.md

 - Basic Presentation: [present.docsify-this.net](http://present.docsify-this.net) → *80% width*
 - Presentation with Docsify Sidebar for Navigation (auto-closes): [present-nav.docsify-this.net](http://present-nav.docsify-this.net) → *55ch width, navigation up to H3*

+> [!TIP]
+> After loading any of these configs, you can further modify the generated URL by manually editing URL parameters like `&font-size=32px` or `&link-color=CC0000`.
+Bookmark your customized URL to create your own personal Load and Go configuration.
+For example, to make Basic Presentation use 32px fonts instead of 36px, just change `&font-size=36px` to `&font-size=32px` in the URL, reload the Docsify-This page and tap **Publish as a Web Page** button to view the final results.

 ---

 #### Troubleshooting